renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

     This feature might change without preserving backwards compatibility.

 This section describes container image specific compliance reports.
-For an overview of Trivy's Compliance feature, including working with custom compliance, check out the [Compliance documentation](../compliance/compliance.md).
+For an overview of Vul's Compliance feature, including working with custom compliance, check out the [Compliance documentation](../compliance/compliance.md).

 ### Built in reports